7Cedars/cyfrin_updraft/code-hawks-first-flights/2024-06-Dussehra/audit_data/workflow.md

   [x] Make notes, ask questions... get to know the code.

 [ ] Vulnerability identification:
-  [ ] First pass: Get the attacker mentality started: how to break what I see?
+  [x] First pass: Get the attacker mentality started: how to break what I see?
+    [x] go through questions I created at scoping phase as I do so.
   [ ] When I think I found one: build PoC and check.
     [ ] If indeed vulnerability, create report item: only title and ref to PoC.
 (I might find related issues, might get more insight etc.)
   [ ] The basic things to look out for: